uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

 1. Open VS Code
 2. Click the blue double arrows in bottom left
-3. Start typing WSL, and choose the option to `WSL Connect`
+3. Start typing WSL, and choose the option to `WSL` or `Connect to WSL`
 4. Once VS Code is connected to your Ubuntu instance, we can right-click on any file on the left, and choose `Reveal in Explorer`
 5. Move or Copy your **UCLAX-WEB1-lastname-First** to this directory
 6. Back in VS Code, choose File > Open Folder > and Select your **UCLAX-WEB1-lastname-First** folder